This article has been updated from a previous version.

-- Self-employed who have an irregular or unsteady income.
+For self-employed folks who have an irregular or unsteady income.

-- Those who have a bankruptcy on their record.
+Those who have a bankruptcy on their record.

-- Small homes that can’t be refinanced.
+Small homes that can’t be refinanced.
 This could include investment properties or tiny homes.

 How to treat a private mortgage

-Nguyen says she’s heard of fees much higher, adding up to thousands of dollars.
-So if you are going to get a private mortgage (Nguyen says try to borrow from your parents first or consider waiting to buy for a year if you can), here’s what to do:
+Nguyen says she’s heard of fees adding up to thousands of dollars.
+So, if you are going to get a private mortgage (Nguyen says try to borrow from your parents first or consider waiting to buy for a year if you can), here’s what to do:

-- Get a lawyer who understands and can explain private mortgages.
+Get a lawyer who understands and can explain private mortgages.

-- Read all the fine print.
+Read all the fine print.

-- Make sure you understand all the terms and conditions.
+Make sure you understand all the terms and conditions.

-- Work with a broker you trust.
+Work with a broker you trust.

-- Work with your financial advisor to make sure you can afford a private mortgage.
+Work with your financial advisor to make sure you can afford a private mortgage.

-- Have a financial plan to pay off the private mortgage.
+Have a financial plan to pay off the private mortgage.

 If you have to resort to a private mortgage, Nguyen suggests treating it as a stepping stone to building or rebuilding your credit so you can qualify for a traditional mortgage.
 Always read the fine print and look at the overall cost.
-You don’t want to end up owning more than the house is worth.
+You don’t want to end up owing more than the house is worth.